-What Can I Do to Decrease the my Pain?
+What Can I Do to Decrease my Pain?

-The best way to address the pain initially is to cut back on walking and consider exercises which require less weight bearing, such as riding a stationary bike, swimming or exercising in a pool.
+The best way to address the pain initially is to cut back on walking and consider exercises that require less weight-bearing, such as riding a stationary bike, swimming, or exercising in a pool.
 Ice or heat may help make the pain less intense.
 If this does not help, you may need formal physical therapy.

 Hip Arthritis Symptoms

 Hip arthritis can have a wide range of severity in symptoms.
 Most people notice pain in the hip or groin region which is worse with excessive weight-bearing activity.
 Patients may experience stiffness or loss of range of motion in the hip and limited mobility with daily activity.
 At times, the hip may cause pain to travel to the knee or thigh.
 Pain may cause you to walk with a different gait pattern which may cause you to have pain in other joints.

 5 Reasons You Should See an Orthopedic Physician

 - Pain with lifting the hip or flexing the hip.